 The design of the cycle:

 Step 1: Kicking off the dialogue phase (FR Presidency).
 The first step is an exploration phase of the topic.
-The French Presidency will start addressing substantive issues to set up the frame of the cycle, and the Presidency will also discuss the specific angle of young people as agents of change towards environment/climate change.
 It starts with the thematic framework being explored by young people, youth organisations and decision makers at the first EU Youth Conference of the cycle in Strasbourg, France, under the French Presidency of the EU.
-The Conference will feed into the FR Council Conclusions and the qualitative and quantitative (TBC) consultation packages that will be guiding national and European level dialogue activities.
-The FR conference will start to address substantive issues, in particular concrete actions to empower young people as agents of change towards environment/climate change.
+The French Presidency will start addressing substantive issues to set up the frame of the cycle, and the Presidency will also discuss the specific angle of young people as agents of change towards environment.
+The Conference will feed into the FR Council Conclusions to empower young people as agents of change towards environment at various level (individual, local, national, European).
+Young people will also choose among specific sub-objectives what priorities/emergencies need to be addressed during the cycle.
+Young people will be asked to reflect on the on the qualitative and quantitative consultation packages that will be guiding national and European level dialogue activities.
 The first step of the consultations will see National Working Groups doing consultations with young people at the national level and International Non-Governmental Youth Organisations organising an activity to bring together young people and decision makers at the EU level to discuss how the Youth Goals #10 and #3 could be implemented at local, regional, national and European levels.
-Young people will also choose specific sub-objectives that need to be addressed and that they feel are essential in order to narrow the topic and also adapt it to the current needs of youth.
-This should be done before the start of the consultation by updating the frame of the cycle and should suggest the shape of the consultation topics and questions.

 Step 2: Proposition on the dialogue activities and starting implementation activities (CZ Presidency).
 Moving into the implementation phase.
 The second step will start with discussing at the second EU Youth Conference in Czech Republic.
 The results of the national consultations will be processed during and after the conference.
 The conference in Prague will serve to discuss the ongoing consultations and to propose possible specific methods and means for implementation of concrete measures.
 The conclusions of the conference, together with the results of the consultations from the national reports, will be processed into a summary report no later than September.
 The aim of the conference is therefore to continue the consultations, for what partial reports from the national working groups received before the conference should be submitted.
 In this step, the outcomes of the dialogue activities and putting forward suggestions of concrete actions how the Youth Goals #10 and #3 could be implemented at local, regional, national and European levels.
 The findings of the consultations and the results of all national reports from the consultations, as well as the conclusions of the conference, will be presented openly in an online webinar.